SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/installation/README.md

 3. Open `http://cinco-cloud` in a Web browser.
    **Please, either use *Chrome* or *Firefox*, as it seems that there is a bug with *Safari* where some resources cannot be loaded properly.**

+## (Optional) Enable local SSL

+*(Note, that this doesn't work in conjunction with deployed modeleditors at the moment!)*

+1. Install [cert-manager].

+2. Execute `skaffold dev -p local-ssl`.

+3. Open `https://cinco-cloud` in a Web browser.

 [helm]: https://helm.sh/
 [docker]: https://docs.docker.com/get-docker/
 [skaffold]: https://skaffold.dev/